-The differences between the DEMs show a reasonably consistent -3.0 m vertical change across the scene, apart from where the Katla debris band lies (Figure 8).
-Transforming the feature tracks into 3D point coordinates indicated that they represent horizontal paths of 6 m to 15 m in length, denoting mean horizontal velocities of 0.06-0.20 m day-1, with the slower velocities located towards the edge of the glacier (Figure 8b).
-Velocity uncertainties resulting from image measurement and relative registration error (shown in Figure 8) are calculated by determining all combinations of path length between Monte Carlo simulations for the first and last images (500 perturbed positions for each point in each image, giving 2.5×105 simulated path lengths per point).
+The differences between the DEMs show a reasonably consistent -3.0 m vertical change across the scene, apart from where the Katla debris band lies (Fig. 8).
+Transforming the feature tracks into 3-D point coordinates indicated that they represent horizontal paths of 6-15 m in length, denoting mean horizontal velocities of $0.06-0.20 \text{ m d}^{-1}$, with the slower velocities located towards the edge of the glacier (Fig. 8b).
+Velocity uncertainties resulting from image measurement and relative registration error (Fig. 8) are calculated by determining all combinations of path length between Monte Carlo simulations for the first and last images (500 perturbed positions for each point in each image, giving $2.5 \times$ 105 simulated path lengths per point).
 The uncertainties are due to those of the reprojected point positions, so are independent of the glacier movement and reflect the relative orientations of the camera view and the surface onto which it is reprojected.
 Thus, uncertainty ellipses are aligned towards the camera, and increase in magnitude with viewing distance and with decreasing incidence to the surface.

-Towards the centre of the glacier, the measurements suggest a region of constant horizontal velocity, for which the 19 points furthest from the glacier margin (Figure 8b) give an overall mean of 0.170 m day-1, with a standard deviation of 0.022 m day-1.
+Towards the centre of the glacier, the measurements suggest a region of constant horizontal velocity, for which the 19 points furthest from the glacier margin (Fig. 8b) give an overall mean of 0.170 m d^{-1} , with a SD of 0.022 m d^{-1} .
 However, variability between these measurements is not fully explained by the magnitude of their error bars.
-Although this could be interpreted to represent fine-grained horizontal variation in surface velocity, it is important to recognise that these velocities are derived from the bases of dirt cones, and cone evolution could add variability that is not captured within the Monte-Carlobased error bars.
+Although this could be interpreted to represent fine-grained horizontal variation in surface velocity, it is important to recognise that these velocities are derived from the bases of dirt cones, and cone evolution could add variability that is not captured within the Monte Carlo-based error bars.

-Separating point tracks into cumulative horizontal and vertical displacement components (i.e. displacements from their initial point positions) suggests that many points express small but systematic deviations from constant velocity (Figure 9a).
-Normalising the cumulative displacements by path length, and then averaging all paths, highlights these temporal variations (Figure 9b).
-This indicates that the variations are systematic between different points, with periods of slower-than-average ice movement illustrated by negative gradients (Figure 9b), where point positions are gradually falling behind those given by the constant (mean) velocity models.
-Positive gradients indicate periods when points are 'catching up' or overtaking the positions derived from the mean velocity models, thus indicate periods of faster-than-average ice velocity.
+Separating point tracks into cumulative horizontal and vertical displacement components (i.e. displacements from their initial point positions) suggests that many points express small but systematic deviations from constant velocity (Fig. 9a).
+Normalising the cumulative displacements by path length then averaging all paths, highlights these temporal variations (Fig. 9b).
+This indicates that the variations are systematic between different points, with periods of slower-than-average ice movement illustrated by negative gradients (Fig. 9b), where point positions are gradually falling behind those given by the constant (mean) velocity models.
+Positive gradients indicate periods when points are 'catching up' or overtaking the positions derived from the mean velocity models, thus indicating periods of faster-than-average ice velocity.

 Over the course of the sequence, both horizontal and vertical velocity components demonstrate periods of high and low velocity with, for the horizontal component, magnitudes of up to ~10% velocity variation over durations of ~25 days.
-The brief period at the end of the monitoring period, where horizontal velocity appears to almost double (Figure 9b), occurs when the static points were generally obscured by cloud (Figure 6b).
-Consequently, during this period, image registration has to be assumed to be weak, with estimates of orientation precision only available for the last image.
-Thus, we consider the apparent rapid velocity change as likely to be an artefact of image registration error, and it is not interpreted as representative of a glacial process.
+The brief period at the end of the monitoring period, where horizontal velocity appears to almost double (Fig. 9b), occurred when the static points were generally obscured by